Alaminos, Laguna: Barangays

-Alaminos is politically subdivided into 15 barangays 4 four of which are classified as urban barangays: Barangay I, II, III and IV, while the rest are classified as rural.
 Brgy.
 San Gregorio is the biggest barangay measuring 840.6190 hectares followed by Brgy.
 Santa Rosa measuring 802.28 hectares.

 Climate

 Demographics

 In the 2020 census, the population of Alaminos, Laguna, was 51,619 people, with a density of sigfig 51,619/57.46.

 Economy

-A 120 MW solar power plant with a 40MW/60MWh grid battery operates near the city.
+A 120-MW solar power plant with a 40MW/60MWh grid battery operates near the city.

 Government

 List of local chief executives

-The following is the list of mayors of Alaminos since 1944.
+The following is the list of mayors of Alaminos since 1873.
 Hernandez Sr. and Masa were appointed as Mayors.
 Donato died in office, with Vice Mayor Flores assuming the position of mayor following Donato's death.